FairwindsOps/charts/stable/insights-agent/README.md

 `prometheus-metrics.address` | The address of an existing Prometheus instance to query in the form `<scheme>://<service-name>.<namespace>[:<port>]` for example `http://prometheus-server.prometheus` | `"http://prometheus-server"`
 `nova.logLevel` | The klog log-level to use when running Nova | `3`
 `pluto.targetVersions` | The versions to target, e.g. `k8s=1.21.0` | Defaults to current Kubernetes version
-`awscosts.secretName` | Kubernetes Secret name where AWS creds will be stored | ""
+`aws-costs.secretName` | Kubernetes Secret name where AWS creds will be stored | ""
-`awscosts.awsAccessKeyId` | AWS access Key ID for AWS costs | ""
+`aws-costs.awsAccessKeyId` | AWS access Key ID for AWS costs | ""
-`awscosts.awsSecretAccessKey` | AWS access key secrect for AWS costs | ""
+`aws-costs.awsSecretAccessKey` | AWS access key secrect for AWS costs | ""
-`awscosts.region` | AWS region where costs was defined | ""
+`aws-costs.region` | AWS region where costs was defined | ""
-`awscosts.database` | AWS database where Athena table was created | ""
+`aws-costs.database` | AWS database where Athena table was created | ""
-`awscosts.table` | AWS database Athena table for AWS costs | ""
+`aws-costs.table` | AWS database Athena table for AWS costs | ""
-`awscosts.catalog` | AWS database catalog for AWS costs | ""
+`aws-costs.catalog` | AWS database catalog for AWS costs | ""
-`awscosts.tagkey` | Tag used to identify cluster nodes.
+`aws-costs.tagkey` | Tag used to identify cluster nodes.
 Example: Kops uses 'kubernetes_cluster'.  | ""
-`awscosts.tagvalue` | Tag value used to identify a cluster given a tag key. | "" `awscosts.workgroup` | Athena work group that used to run the queries | ""
+`aws-costs.tagvalue` | Tag value used to identify a cluster given a tag key. | "" `aws-costs.workgroup` | Athena work group that used to run the queries | ""